huangc/WGvarSNP/README.md

 5. Cleanup files with `sh xcleanup`
 6. Find main outputs in ${WORK_DIR}/data.

-### Data retrieval and workflow execution is implemented and documented in aptly named sub-directories.
+### Data retrieval and workflow execution is implemented in aptly named sub-directories.
-prereq/: retrieval and storage of TRegGA processed reads; retrieval and storage of reference genomes, preparation of BLAST+ database for reference genome. doc/: reference and tutorial documents. bin/: ancillary codes and scripts. run/: main scripts and execution results. data/: final outputs and reports.
+1. prereq/: retrieval and storage of TRegGA processed reads; retrieval and storage of reference genomes, preparation of BLAST+ database for reference genome.
+2. doc/: reference and tutorial documents.
+3. bin/: ancillary codes and scripts.
+4. run/: main scripts and execution results.
+5. data/: final outputs and reports.

 ## Notes:
 1. The workflow default to run a test case using 10% reads from rice cultivar Zhengshan97 against reference rice Japponica Chr10.